Ax0l0ti/Uni-Notes/Yr2 Notes📘/Semester 2/Cybersecurity/Kill me.md

 Overview
 In depth
 DNS related
-what no reasonale user deduced
+what no user could deduce
 - Tested as a robot
 	- Probably to stop DOS from purchase requests
 	- Or hinder automated piracy of unreleased chapters